-Whilst this difficult situation not only brings with it an overwhelming degree of uncertainty, but it can also lead to resentment between both parties, as the battle on who is entitled to what continues.
+Whilst this difficult situation not only brings with it an overwhelming degree of uncertainty, it can also lead to resentment between both parties, as the battle on who is entitled to what continues.
 From child arrangements to property disputes and also financial disputes, these factors to consider only heighten what is already a difficult situation.

 Finding support through the right divorce solicitor who can help you in the process, by offering you guidance as they assist in navigating you through such testing times will allow a huge weight to be lifted off of your shoulders.
-By seeking support from solicitors to help you with advice on a divorce, such as firms like Robertsons Solicitors, can help by showing you all the options that are available to you – many of which you may not have even realised.
+Seeking support from solicitors to help you with advice on divorce, such as firms like Robertsons Solicitors, can help by showing you all the options that are available to you – many of which you may not have even realised.

 Leaning on Your Network Of Friends